Available on the Free plan

 By default, we send your review request emails from requests+yourstore@judge.me and other emails from requests@judge.me.

-However, you can send the review request emails (and sample review request emails) from your business email (e.g., company@business.com) to make the review requests feel more personal.
+However, you can send the following emails from your business email (e.g., company@business.com) to make the interactions feel more personal:

 Important: